 Public Health Agency of Canada

-Molluscum contagiosum.
-American Social Health Association website.
+Molluscum.
+American Sexual Health Association website.
 Available at:

 ...(Click grey area to select URL)

 Molluscum contagiosum.
 American Academy of Dermatology website.
 Available at: https://www.aad.org/public/diseases/contagious-skin-diseases/molluscum-contagiosum.
 Accessed June 20, 2018.